quicwg/ops-drafts/draft-ietf-quic-applicability.md

 By using a Connection ID, QUIC is designed to be robust to NAT address rebinding after a timeout.
-However, some QUIC connections may not be robust to rebinding because the routing infrastructure (in particular, load balancers) uses the address/port fourtuple to direct traffic.
+However, some QUIC connections may not be robust to rebinding because the routing infrastructure (in particular, load balancers) uses the address/port four-tuple to direct traffic.
 Furthermore, middleboxes with functions other than address translation may still affect the path.
 In particular, firewalls will often not admit server traffic for which it has not kept state for corresponding packets from the client.